PlummersSoftwareLLC/Primes/PrimeGo/solution_2/README.md

 *sieve_other.go* stores bits in []uint32 and uses unsafe pointers instead of slice indexing.
 Implements other algorithm, but is close to the base one.

-*sieve_cgo.go* stores bits in []uint32 and uses functions written in C (right there, in the comments) for sieve calculation.
-Implements the same algorithm as the solution above.

 Every file compiles in 2 versions: with and without "-B" flag, which disables bounds check.

 ## Run instructions